-As the budget and midrange category is getting popular, specs in phones are getting beefy and prices are getting more competitive.
+As the budget and midrange category is getting popular, the specs in smartphones are getting beefy and while the prices are reflective of the rising competition.
 Vivo, in such times, has pushed yet another smartphone, Vivo Y91, at an unbelievable price with decent specs.

 Vivo Y91 is available in the market with a price tag of Rs.
-27,999 and comes in two color options, Starry Black and Ocean Blue both of which are two-tone colors.
+27,999 (price at the time of phone’s launch) and comes in two color options, Starry Black and Ocean Blue.

-Phones from Vivo’s Y series cater to the youth’s needs, as the company claims and are priced and speced pretty decently to have their impact of being affordable over their competitors.
+The smartphones from Vivo’s Y series target the youth and are priced to match the budget and needs of this segment which demands affordability and class.
 So, how good is the Vivo Y91?
-Let’s answer the million dollar question with our in-depth review of the phone.
+Let’s answer this question with our in-depth review of the phone.

-The phone is made out of plastic unibody.
-Vivo has checked some boxes in improving design language on a budget.
+The phone features plastic unibody design and Vivo has definitely checked some boxes in improving design language on a budget.
 The two-tone color, polished back that gives you a premium-like feel, are all the indications of a great outlook.

 However, it is not the slimmest phone out there and feels pretty bulky when held in hand.
 On the back, you’ll find dual camera setup vertically placed in the top left corner.
 The back also sports a figure competition that can easily be reached thanks to its right placement.